Anabolic steroids and testosterone

 The exacerbating effect of anabolic steroids and testosterone on diabetes has been known for a long time.
 The use of these substances increases insulin resistance and the risk of diabetes and it may induce prediabetes [35].
 The sharing of syringes with other users may cause a blood-transmitted disease, such as hepatitis or HIV [36].

 The excessive use of testosterone and anabolic steroids also increases the risk of liver damage and cancer [16, 37].
 Anabolic steroids that are administered orally are more harmful to the liver than those that are injected.
 Liver diseases vary from reversible, slight cell damage and jaundice to malignant liver tumours with a bad prognosis even when treated.
+The direct harmful effects of anabolic steroids on the kidneys remain uncertain.
+However, their indirect effects through elevated blood pressure may pose a risk to kidney health.
+[48] Read more about anabolic steroids dependence.

 Adverse effects: mental disorders